 I guess one of the things about religion is I quite like some of the ritualistic trappings, the buildings and the general whatnot that links us back with how religion has been used to control and indeed to hold together society at times, it’s nice to see the branches of history, and how we grow out of these different societal prisons we’ve constructed in the past.
 Plus I find churches interesting and pretty restful places, on a hot day, a cool, quiet space to be in to just absorb nothing and let time flow through you.

 I was one of those kids who liked the tiny local library just as much as I liked riding my bike, building forts in hay bales, or crawling about in old storm drains.
 I like books and for a time had an especially strong connection with the very short section in North Walsham municipal library on ghosts and hauntings.
 What sticks in my mind most is Borley Rectory, especially the book by Harry Price.
 The other is a real love for that actually fairly laughable book on the Ghosts of the Broads by Charles Sampson which nearly anyone who grew up in Norfolk who is over 35 will remember from the reprint with the ghastly cover with that odd skull on it.
 But anyway, I liked ghost stories, I still do, because they’re stories about memory and time and they’re slightly odd things we attach desires to.
-I’m sill always happy to go and draw the air between my teeth and smile in places M.R.
+I’m still always happy to go and draw the air between my teeth and lurk in places M.R.
 James and his ilk found parts of their art, or go and search for remnants of the shucks and black dogs hidden in our local folklore out in the blowy wilds of the North Norfolk coast, or the greening lanes of the Suffolk borders.

 I’ll start with the ones which relate to my dad dying.
 The first, exactly four days after he died.
 He went quite suddenly on a Saturday, and despite being ill on-and-off with his heart for a while he’d been healthy for a year or so – it completely caught us out.
 The doctor immediately gave my mum some Valium, I had a weekend in front of me and took one day off school.
 I didn’t cry, I actually couldn’t, I tried to force myself, but it wouldn’t happen, nothing came.
 I think something inside didn’t quite believe it was real.
 Nothing could be this final.
 My diary for the evening of the day says:

 On Monday ‘I have to go to the dentist for some fillings, my girlfriend rang, brother Chris arrived from Canada, we might go to the pub’.
-And on the Tuesday ‘We spent the morning sorting through his meticulous folders of paperwork, I found his poems and my old school reports’.
+And on the Tuesday ‘We spent the morning sorting through his meticulous folders of papers, I found his poems and my old school reports’.

 That wasn’t it though.
-The funeral was on a Friday after a short and bittersweet conveyor belt ‘funeral by numbers’ job, followed by a slightly drunken get together of friends and relatives.
+The funeral was on a Friday after a short and bittersweet conveyor belt ‘funeral by numbers’, followed by a slightly drunken get together of friends and relatives.
 Mum hit the gin and took the last of her Valium, I’d nicked some beers and sloped off with a couple of mates.
 The next day was a Saturday, she’d asked me to go upstairs and get something for her, I can’t remember what.
 We had a small narrow staircase with a lethal dogleg halfway and fairly loose striped carpet held in place by brass stair-rods.
-At the top it had a yard long banister with a blanket box resting against it on a slightly grubby striped carpet that had been here longer than we had.
+At the top it had a yard long banister with a blanket box resting against it on the same slightly grubby striped carpet that had been here longer than we had.
 I loped up the stairs, and as I rounded the corner I was stopped in my tracks by my dad, standing just outside the doorway to their bedroom smiling at me.
 I stared, this was real, not some pattern of frost on glass, no smoke, nothing transparent, a completely solid human being right there in front of me.
 All the hairs on my arms and my neck stood on end.
-I don’t know if he faded or I blinked him away, but I didn’t make it any further, I turned around and went down and told my mum, told her it was the second time.
+I don’t know if he faded or I blinked him away, but I didn’t make it any further, I turned around and tore back down, bouncing off the walls at the turn, rushed into the kitchen and told my mum, told her it was the second time.
 She nodded and said she’d seen him too, standing on the landing in his dressing gown.
 It was oddly nice.
 My diary just says: